Comp208-Team-17/FoodDeck/README.md

-# FoodDeck - (Friday 24th April 2020)
+# FoodDeck - (Friday 1st May 2020)
 Save time, effort and waste with our decision-making meal app.
 Stop spending time searching through your cupboards and let our app do that for you.

 ## TODO
 - Front-end
-  - Add constraints on ingredients, cards, recipes and settings storyboards
+  - Check constraints work on iphone 11
 - Back-end
-  - Finish ingredients, pantry and recipe controllers
+  - Meal Packs
   - Populate core data
-- Test Tables
+- Instruction Manual
-- Portfolio
+- Demo Video

 ## Resources